byrnereese/uphold-sdk-python/README.md

 ## Example: Sending a Transaction

-Below is an example of how one would send 1 BTC to someone using Bitreserve:
+Below is an example of how one would send 1 BTC to someone using Uphold:

     card_id = 'adc869d8-xxxx-xxxx-xxxx-72718f0a2be0'
-    from bitreserve import Bitreserve
+    from uphold import Uphold
-    api = Bitreserve()
+    api = Uphold()
     api.auth(<username>, <password>)
     txn_id = api.prepare_txn(card_id, 'luke@skywalker.net', 1, 'BTC')
     api.execute_txn(card_id, txn_id)